KIDWARE SOFTWARE 35+ YEAR HISTORY

-1982 - KIDware and BibleBytes were founded to publish a series of non-violent "family friendly" learning games for kids.
+1982 – KIDware was founded in 1982 to publish a series of non-violent “family friendly” learning games for kids.
 Computer names like the Radio Shack TRS-80, Commodore PET, Apple II, Texas Instruments 99/4A, Atari 400, Coleco Adam, Sinclair Timex, and the IBM PC Jr, were finding their way to market.
 We quickly expanded all our learning games to other popular micro-computer platforms.
 Click here to view some of the original computer systems these games were developed on back in those early days of 8 bit micro-computer programming.

 1999 – The VISUAL BASIC 5/6 AND DATABASES tutorial was published as an intermediate college-level course for Microsoft Access and Microsoft SQL Databases.